 - Step 4: The income approach yields a final property value of $645,161.

-Keep in mind that the income approach doesn’t focus on the condition of the building or expenses that may unexpectedly come up in the future, and so on.
-An investor may have to do some additional research to determine if a property is going to be truly profitable or not.
+Keep in mind that the income approach doesn’t focus on the condition of the building, or expenses that may unexpectedly come up in the future, and so on.
+This means that an investor may have to do some additional research to determine if a property is going to be truly profitable or not.

-Why is the Income Approach Used to Find Real Estate Values?
+Why is the Income Approach Used to Find Property Values?

 Real Estate Valuation Commonly Asked Questions

-As someone who is interested in real estate valuations, you most likely have many questions.
-With that said, below you will find three of our top questions that may interest you:
+As someone who is interested in valuation real estate methods, you most likely have many questions.
+That said, below you will find three of our top questions that may interest you:

-1. What is the Market Value in Real Estate?
+1. What is the Market Value of Real Estate?

 2. Does a Fannie Mae Loan Require an Appraisal?

-If you’re trying to obtain a loan through Fannie Mae, know that they typically require the final report that is generated in a real estate valuation.
-This appraisal report is needed for the underwriting decision-making process.
+If you’re trying to obtain a loan through Fannie Mae, know that they typically require the real estate valuation metrics that would be found in a final valuation report.
+This report is needed for the underwriting decision-making process.
 In some cases, Fannie Mae will waive the appraisal process, but only under certain conditions.
 You can view the Fannie Mae Appraisal Waivers Fact Sheet for more information.

-3. Will Digital Real Estate Valuations Replace Traditional Appraisal Services?
+3. Will Digital Valuations Replace Traditional Real Estate Valuation Services?

-Although we can’t say for sure that the traditional appraisal model will be replaced by technology, we do know that some companies are transitioning towards that goal.
+Although we can’t say for sure that the traditional valuation model will be replaced by advanced real estate valuation software and other technology, we do know that some companies are transitioning towards that goal.
 They see a need for a valuation method that offers the same perspective and appraisal methods for each property.
+Although the transition is wanted by many, the more real estate valuation jobs that are replaced by digital methods could put many people in the industry out of work.

-Some say today’s method of appraising can vary greatly from appraiser to appraiser, which can generate different home values for the same property.
+You see, the valuation of real estate is complicated by the fact that today’s method of valuation can vary greatly from appraiser to appraiser, which can generate different home values for the same property.
 Because of this, and the goal of attempting to streamline the process so it’s quicker and more cost-effective, digital appraisals are on the rise with advanced computer algorithms that contain accurate market insights, property characteristics, the usage of drones, and other digital technologies.

 At this time, at most, appraisal companies may be doing a hybrid real estate valuation – part digital and part manual.
 Forbes dives into this topic in their article – The Residential Appraisal Process Needs A New Standard.